 The bottom line is that injured workers can be denied treatment and the only recourse is to determine whether the UR is timely, or appeal the UR report for a review by Independent Medical Review conducted by Maximus, the rubber stamp agency that performs “independent” review in secret.

 Getting the RFA form with the date stamp would be a simple matter that would resolve this procedural problem and assist injured workers in their efforts to return to work.
-When treatment is denied, the doctor may tell the represented injured worker to notify their attorney.
+When treatment is denied, the doctor may tell the represented injured worker to notify their workers’ compensation lawyer.
 But the first step in solving this problem is getting the RFA that the doctor has prepared and sent for review.
 We cannot as the court for review unless the UR report is late, and we need the RFA for proof.
 If we cannot prove the UR is late, we can only appeal to IMR, the reviewing agency, and apparently most appeals these days seem to fall on deaf ears.